 In 2009, Gillette Stadium hosted the NCAA Men's Lacrosse Championships.

-In 2009, the health center and hotel opened at Patriot Place, along with additional sites in phase one.
+In 2009, more locations opened at Patriot Place, including the health center and hotel, along with additional sites in phase one.

-On January 10, 2010, the Baltimore Ravens beat the Patriots 33–14, giving the Patriots their first home loss in the playoffs in Gillette Stadium.
+On January 10, 2010, the Baltimore Ravens defeated the Patriots 33-14, marking the Patriots' first home playoff loss in Gillette Stadium.

-In February 2010, the FieldTurf surface was upgraded to FieldTurf "Duraspine Pro" to meet FIFA standards.
+In February 2010, the FieldTurf surface was pulled and upgraded to FieldTurf "Duraspine Pro" to meet FIFA standards.

-In September 2010, Gillette and the Patriots announced an extension of their partnership, including naming rights to the stadium, through the 2031 season.
+In September 2010, Gillette and the Patriots announced that their partnership, including naming rights to the stadium, would extend through the 2031 season.

 In 2010, Gillette Stadium installed two new HD Daktronics video displays to replace the previous setup at both ends of the field.

-During the 2011-12 NFL playoffs, the Patriots defeated the Denver Broncos, 45-10, and the stadium hosted its third AFC Championship, where they won against the Baltimore Ravens, 23-20.
+During the 2011-12 NFL playoffs, the Patriots defeated the Denver Broncos and won against the Baltimore Ravens in the AFC Championship, 23-20, hosted at Gillette Stadium.

 In 2012, Gillette Stadium hosted the NCAA Men's Lacrosse Championships.

-In 2012, the UMass Minutemen played all their home football games at Gillette Stadium as part of their move to Division I FBS.
-This was due to their on-campus stadium not meeting FBS standards.
+In 2013, the UMass Minutemen football program continued to play all of their home games at Gillette Stadium as part of their move to Division I FBS.

-In April 2014, the field surface was upgraded to FieldTurf "Revolution" with "VersaTile" drainage system.
+In April 2014, the surface was upgraded to FieldTurf "Revolution" with "VersaTile" drainage system.

-During the Divisional Round of the 2014–15 NFL playoffs, the Patriots beat the Baltimore Ravens by beating them 35–31.
-The following week, they defeated the Indianapolis Colts 45–7 in the 2014 AFC Championship.
+During the 2014-15 NFL playoffs, the Patriots defeated the Baltimore Ravens and the Indianapolis Colts in the AFC Championship at Gillette Stadium.

-Gillette Stadium hosted the NFL's nationally televised primetime season-opening game in 2015.
+In 2015, Gillette Stadium hosted the NFL's nationally televised primetime season-opening game, where the Patriots unveiled their Super Bowl XLIX championship banner.

-In 2015, Gillette Stadium was the home of the Boston Cannons.
+In 2015, Gillette Stadium was the home of the Boston Cannons for the season.

-On January 1, 2016, Gillette Stadium hosted the eighth edition of the NHL Winter Classic, featuring a game between the Boston Bruins and Montreal Canadiens.
+On January 1, 2016, Gillette Stadium hosted the eighth edition of the NHL Winter Classic, featuring the Boston Bruins and Montreal Canadiens.

-By September 2016, the Patriots' sell-out streak for every home game had reached 231 games, dating back to the 1994 season at Foxboro Stadium.
+By September 2016, the Patriots' home game sellout streak, which began in 1994 at Foxboro Stadium, had reached 231 games at Gillette Stadium.

-During the 2016 playoffs, the Patriots defeated the Pittsburgh Steelers 36–17 in the sixth AFC Championship hosted at Gillette Stadium.
+During the 2016 playoffs, the Patriots defeated the Pittsburgh Steelers in the AFC Championship at Gillette Stadium.

 In 2016, Gillette Stadium hosted some Copa America Centenario matches.

-In 2016, the UMass Minutemen continued to play four home games at Gillette Stadium as part of an agreement with the Kraft Group.
+In 2016, UMass Minutemen continued to play some home games at Gillette Stadium as part of their deal with the Kraft Group, which started in 2014 and lasted until 2016.

 Since 2016, the AMA Supercross Championship has been racing at Gillette Stadium.